 Pursuant to Sections 10.804(1)(f)5.a. and 10.805(7), Rules of the Auditor General, we applied financial condition assessment procedures for the District.
 It is management's responsibility to monitor the District's financial condition, and our financial condition assessment was based in part on representatives made by management and the review of financial information provided by same.

 Section 10.804(1)(f)3., Rules of the Auditor General, requires that we communicate any recommendations to improve financial management.
-In connection with our audit, we offer the following recommendations:
+In connection with our audit, we did not have any such recommendations.